Making green tea chiffon cake involve only a few steps. However, it is not as simple as you think if you want to make it perfect each time.

 Note: This article deals with the fundamental techniques of making chiffon cakes, tapping into the nitty-gritty and cover all the possible problem that may face during the actual baking.

-I use green tea chiffon cake as the example to illustrate the whole process, BUT every step applies to ALL chiffon cakes.
+I use green tea chiffon cake as an example to illustrate the whole process, BUT every step applies to ALL chiffon cakes.

 Let’s get started.

 Part one- How to choose the ingredients, and how to prepare them

 Let’s have a complete understanding of each ingredient before we start making the green tea chiffon cake.

 1. The eggs- separate the yolk from the white

 The first step is to separate the egg whites and yolks carefully.
 You may not be able to get all the eggs and yolks separated.
 There will always be some whites attached to the yolks.
 That is OK, but try to separate them as much as you can.

 Why do we need to separate the whites and yolks?